0Howwise/Game-Maker-Movement/README.md

 Features Coved:

-Sprinting, Double jumping, Sliding, Wall jumping, Flying or jetpack like feature, Shooting, and Melee
+Sprinting, Double jumping, Sliding, Wall jumping, Flying or jetpack like feature, Shooting, and Melee.

-All resources will be opensource
+All resources will be open source

 I Should have a tutorial on how to implement this code in your projects soon.